 Harvesting

-Mint leaves can be harvested at any time during the growing season, but it’s best to wait until the plant is at least 15 cm (6 inches) tall before harvesting.
-To harvest, simply snip off the leaves at the stem with a sharp pair of scissors or pruning shears.
+While mint leaves can be harvested throughout the growing season, it’s optimal to wait until the plant reaches a height of at least 15 cm (6 inches).
+Harvesting is a straightforward task; using sharp scissors or pruning shears, snip off the leaves at the stem.

 Cooking with Mint

-Mint tea: Steep a handful of fresh mint leaves in hot water for 5-10 minutes, then strain and enjoy.
+• Mint Tea: Steep a handful of fresh mint leaves in hot water for 5-10 minutes, then strain and savor the aromatic infusion.

-Tabbouleh: Combine chopped mint leaves, parsley, bulgur wheat, tomatoes and cucumbers with lemon juice and olive oil for a refreshing salad.
+• Tabbouleh: Combine chopped mint leaves, parsley, bulgur wheat, tomatoes and cucumbers with lemon juice and olive oil for a zesty and refreshing salad.

-Mint chutney: Blend fresh mint leaves with garlic, ginger, jalapenos, lemon juice and salt for a flavorful condiment that pairs well with grilled meats and vegetables.
+• Mint Chutney: Blend fresh mint leaves with garlic, ginger, jalapenos, lemon juice and salt to craft a flavorful condiment harmonizing impeccably with grilled meats and vegetables.